StevenMayher/431-2021/classes/class18/README.md

 8. [Quiz 2](https://github.com/THOMASELOVE/431-2021/tree/main/quizzes/quiz2) was due at 11 PM Monday.
 9. Want to build a footnote in R Markdown?
 Try `^[Footnotegoeshere]`.
 10. Congratulations to [Kristi Lin-Rahardja](https://kristilinr.netlify.app/) for her new website!
 This is motivated (at least in part) by [Lab X](https://github.com/THOMASELOVE/431-2021/tree/main/labs/labX).
-11. Thank you very much to Graham Akerson, who shared with me [this folklore about the Alice Mural in our classroom](alice_folklore.md).
+11. Thank you very much to Graham Akeson, who shared with me [this folklore about the Alice Mural in our classroom](alice_folklore.md).

 # Two Last Things